ikumen/today-i-learned/posts/til/huffman-coding.md

 For our naive implementation, we'll focus on encoding text character data to string representation of the binary ones and zeros.
 Before implementing, let's think about the data structures we'll need.

-1. we need a data structure to encapsulate a symbol and frequency that can also behave like a node of the prefix tree, e.g, HuffmanTreeNode
+1. we need a data structure to encapsulate a symbol and frequency that can also behave like a node of the prefix tree, e.g. HuffmanTreeNode
 1. we'll need an efficient way to prioritize less frequent HuffmanTreeNode, like a priority queue

 Let's define the `HuffmanTreeNode` class.